richardycao/snake-RL/README.md

-Agent tries to learn to play snake using DQN.
-It doesn't work well atm.
+Agent learns to play snake using Policy Gradient Actor and DQN Critic.